The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 714 Santa Fe Dr. | 303-623-3926 | eltacodemexicodenver.com

-This Denver staple serves the best tacos al carbon in the city.
-While the tender sirloin tips and the tomato- and-jalapeño-laced gravy are superb, it’s the pastry-like, house-made flour tortillas that take this dish over the top.
-Add a side order of guacamole and dig in.
+This Denver institution serves excellent carnitas tacos.
+While the tender beef and grilled-tomato- and-jalapeño-laced sauce are superb, it’s the pastry-like, house-made flour tortillas that take this dish over the top.
+Squeeze a lime on top and dig in.

 1801 Broadway | 303-433-8300 | lalomamexican.com

-This downtown restaurant has been slinging its famous fried tacos for 40-plus years.
+This downtown restaurant has been slinging its famous fried tacos for over 60 years.
 Taste one and you’ll know why it’s a favorite: deep-fried corn tortillas are coated with American cheese, a generous portion of meat (we suggest the steak, which comes with avocado), and topped with lettuce and tomato.
-Your cardiologist would not approve.
-Bonus: El Toro (4957 Colorado Blvd.) is owned by the same family—and features the same perfect taco in the Elyria-Swansea neighborhood.

 2115 Larimer St. | 303-296-0563 | mexicocitydenver.com

 It was a great day in 2006 when Tacos DF went from being a taco trailer to opening a brick-and-mortar on Parker Road.
 What’s never changed are the real-deal tacos served plainly and proudly.
 Order the cabeza (roasted cow) for meat that is rich in flavor and melty-tender in texture.